jaredmales/milk2ds9/README.md

 A simple utility to send images from the MILK shared memory structure to the ds9 image viewer.

+NOTE: You are on the `master` branch, which currently works for the old MILK.
+Use `git checkout new_milk` if you are using the new MILK.

 ### Dependencies
 You need:
 - ds9 (http://ds9.si.edu/site/Home.html)